-We show how MUR stock compares to 2,000+ US-based stocks, and to peers in the Energy Minerals sector and Oil & Gas Production industry.
+We show how MUR stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Petroleum Refineries industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.